Descriptive Statistics

 skim_variable n_missing complete_rate mean sd p0 p25 p50 p75 p100 hist

-The country that spent the least on education as a percent of its GDP in 2020 was Haiti, which spent 1.4% (see p0).
+The country that spent the least on education as a percent of its GDP in 2020 was Nigeria, which spent 0.4% (see p0).
 The country that spent the most was the Micronesia, Fed.
 Sts., which spent 10.5% (see p100).
-The average percent of GDP spent on education in 2020 was 4.6% (see mean) and the median was 4.5% (see p50).
+The average percent of GDP spent on education in 2020 was 4.5% (see mean) and the median was 4.4% (see p50).

 This description was a bit unwieldy.
 As usual, to get a better sense of our data we should visualize it.